Electric-Coin-Company/zcash-docs/source/rtd_pages/zcashd.md

 ## Configuration

 Zcashd requires a zcash.conf file to run.
+See the [Zcash.conf guide](zcash_conf_guide.html) for an extensive list of options.

 A blank zcash.conf file will run with all default settings.
-To generate one, run:
+To generate that, run:

 ```
 mkdir -p ~/.zcash
 touch ~./zcash/zcash.conf
 ```

-Zcashd can be configured in various ways to suit different use cases; see the [Zcash.conf guide](zcash_conf_guide.html) for an extensive list of options.

 ## Sync